cheshire-cat-ai/plugin-template/README.md

 > **Important**
 > A new release of your plugin is triggered every time you set a new `version` in the `plugin.json` file.
-> Please, remember to set it correctly every time to want to release an update.
+> Please, remember to set it correctly every time you want to release an update.